samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 While you are in your Bastion, you can ask the spellcaster to cast one Wizard spell of level 4 or lower; if you are level 17+, the spell’s maximum level increases to 8.
 The spellcaster is assumed to have the spell prepared.
 If the spell has one or more Material components that cost money, you must pay for them before the spell can be cast.

 The spellcaster stays for 14 days or until they cast a spell for you.
-The spellcaster won’t defend your Bastion and departs immediately if the Bastion is attacked (see “[Bastion Events](#BastionEvents)” at the end of the chapter).
+The spellcaster won’t defend your Bastion and departs immediately if the Bastion is attacked (see "[Bastion Events](#BastionEvents)" at the end of the chapter).

 ---